Training in Characterology for Children

 - You will receive the characterDNA, the instruction manual of the 5 children's characters.

-Why this Children's Characterology training
+Why this Child Characterology course

 Some key points of Children's Characterology include: